hmartelb/Pix2Pix-Timbre-Transfer/README.md

 ### Audios

-It is highly recommended to donwload the test_results folder from [this Google Drive link](https://drive.google.com/open?id=1wuha0W6TY2Mi4PX7mPe54ECnM6DWZNmL) to get all the audios at once.
+>NOTE: It is highly recommended to donwload the test_results folder from [this Google Drive link](https://drive.google.com/open?id=1wuha0W6TY2Mi4PX7mPe54ECnM6DWZNmL) to get all the audios at once.

 However, the following tables are provided to listen to the results one by one.
 The results are conformed by 6 samples, which are displayed in terms of Input, Output and Target.
 4 samples are from the Training set and 2 from the Validation set.